bronson/geolocal/README.md

 ## TODO

-- [ ] include a Rails generator for the config file?
 - [ ] performance information?  benchmarks.  space saving by going ipv4-only?
 - [ ] Add support for cities
 - [ ] other sources for this data?
 [MainFacts](http://mainfacts.com/ip-address-space-addresses), [NirSoft](http://www.nirsoft.net/countryip/)